jecdesarrollos/SimpleSwap/README.md

 The assignment's written specification mentioned that `swapExactTokensForTokens` should return a `uint[] memory amounts`.
 However, the provided `SwapVerifier.sol` contract expects this function to have **no return value**.

-This implementation follows the `SwapVerifier.sol` as the technical source of truth.
+This implementation follows the `SwapVerifier.sol` as the technical source.
 Therefore, the function signature is `... external;` to ensure compatibility and successful verification.

 ## 🚀 Getting Started